-We then explore the impact of the number of time periods T in Figure 3(b).
-Here, we keep B = \$200K constant, but we vary T within 1 to 5 years.
-To capture technology maturity, we decrease the SDN upgrading costs by 40% per year, i.e., $b{tn} = b{t-1n} - b{t-1n} \cdot 40\%$ .
-For T = 1, the results match those in Figure 3(a).
-For T > 1, additional benefits can be acquired by postponing some of the upgrades after the first year when the costs will be lower.
+We then explore the impact of the number of time periods T in Figure 4(b).
+Here, we keep B=\$200K constant, but we vary T within 1 to 5 years.
+To capture technology maturity, we decrease the SDN upgrading costs by 40% per year, i.e., $b{tn}=b{t-1n}-b{t-1n}\cdot 40\%$ .
+For T=1, the results match those in Figure 4(a).
+For T>1, additional benefits can be acquired by postponing some of the upgrades after the first year when the costs will be lower.
 Local search algorithm intelligently spreads the upgrades across different years to achieve the best performance among the four algorithms.
-The benefits over the state-of-the-art methods are up to 47\%, and 5.5\% over Modified greedy for T = 5.
+The benefits over the state-of-the-art methods are up to 47%, and 5.5% over Modified greedy for T=5.

-In Figure 3(c), we take a closer look into the distribution of upgrades over years when the Local search algorithm is used.
+In Figure 4(c), we take a closer look into the distribution of upgrades over years when the Local search algorithm is used.
 We evaluate various scenarios which differ into the annual decrease rate of the upgrading costs.
 We find that for relatively low rates of cost decrease (up to 20%), all the upgrades should take place within the first year.
-But, after this point, it is more beneficial to postpone some of the upgrades in future.
+But, after this point, it is more beneficial to postpone some of the upgrades in the future.
 The distribution of upgrades over years becomes more diverse as the rate of cost decrease increases.

-We also explore the interplay between traffic programmability and TE flexibility benefits.
-As we showed in previous figures, Local search is in practice a very efficient algorithm for maximizing programmable traffic.
+Then, we explore the interplay between traffic programmability (Obj1) and TE flexibility benefits (Obj2).
+As we showed in previous figures, Local Search is in practice a very efficient algorithm for maximizing programmable traffic.
 But, a large volume of programmable traffic cannot guarantee by itself a large number of alternative routing paths (and vise versa).
 Therefore, it is questionable how well an algorithm that optimizes one of the two objectives will perform with respect to the other objective.
-Figure 4(a) aims to shed light on this issue by comparing the performance of the Local search algorithm (which optimizes programmable traffic) and Super-greedy (which optimizes TE flexibility).
-Here, to model the TE benefits, we focus on the 10 flows with the highest rate, for which TE is most important.
-Then, we consider as alternative paths the second and third shortest path for each flow that do not overlap with the shortest path ( $\mathcal{P}f$ sets).
-We find that by optimizing one of the objectives, benefits are realized also for the other objective.
-However, there will be a performance loss (up to a factor of 2), since each algorithm favors one objective over the other.
+Figure 5(a) aims to shed light on this issue by comparing the performance of the Local search algorithm (which optimizes programmable traffic) and Super-greedy (which optimizes TE flexibility).